 The school has a supportive ethos and our approaches support the children in developing their collaborative and independent skills, as well as empathy and the need to recognise the achievement of others.
 Students can underperform in Mathematics because they think they cannot do it or are not naturally good at it.
 The school’s use of Active Learn ‘Abacus’ and supplementary use of White Rose Maths addresses these preconceptions by ensuring that all children experience challenge and success in Mathematics by developing a growth mindset.
 Regular and ongoing assessment informs teaching, as well as extra support enables the success of each child.
 These factors ensure that we are able to maintain high standards, with achievement at the end of KS2 well above the national average, as well an increasingly high proportion of children demonstrating greater depth, at the end of each phase.

-A review of the teaching of maths at the school, carried out by Jennifer Jackson (Maths Lead) show that children speak very highly of Maths and are keen to share their work and love of the subject.
+A review of the teaching of maths at the school, carried out by the Maths Lead, shows that children speak very highly of Maths and are keen to share their work and love of the subject.
 Children clearly understand how well they are doing in their work, how they are moved on in their learning and how they can use manipulatives to support them in their learning.

 The content and principles underpinning the 2014 Mathematics curriculum and the Maths curriculum at St Richard’s reflect those found in high-performing education systems internationally.
 These principles and features characterise this approach and convey how our curriculum is implemented: